Did You Intend That End-of-Career Pay Cut?

 It is often said that a best practice is a minority practice for a number of years before it becomes a competitive practice.
 Allowing all long-term incentive grants to continue vesting, rather than providing favorable treatment to stock options and less favorable treatment to other awards, is hardly a competitive practice today.
 Nevertheless, each company should evaluate whether the difference in treatment, an artifact of the past that was implemented when stock options were the predominant vehicle, fits today’s world of long-term incentive valuation, communication, and implementation.

-___________________________________________________________________This Viewpoint is intended to inform compensation committees, executives and compensation professionals about developments that may affect their companies and should not be relied on as providing specific company advice, or as a substitute for legal, accounting or other professional advice.
-General questions about this Viewpoint can be directed to John D. England by email at firstname.lastname@example.org or to Christopher S. Carstens by email at email@example.com.
+This Viewpoint is intended to inform compensation committees, executives and compensation professionals about developments that may affect their companies and should not be relied on as providing specific company advice, or as a substitute for legal, accounting or other professional advice.